-Tempea is vegetarian and vegan by nature and we only use certified organic, non-GMO soybeans.
+Tempea is vegetarian and vegan by nature and we only use certified organic, non-GMO soybeans for our soy tempeh.
+Currently, our chickpea-lentil tempeh does not use certified organic legumes.
 Our current process and facility hasn't gone through the certification process, so we can’t make those claims on our label (just yet).

 Is Tempea gluten-free?